Frequently Asked Questions

-To help make Colorado the healthiest state in the nation, we consider grant applications that align with program areas and funding opportunities within our focus areas.
+To help make Colorado the healthiest state in the nation, we consider grant applications that align with funding opportunities within our focus areas.
 Each funding opportunity offers criteria about eligibility and applicant deadlines.
 Our funding focuses on populations whose health needs aren't being met due to income, age, race, ethnicity, geography or other reasons.

 Review focus areas, funding opportunities and grant programs: